pgg1610/blog_fastpages/_posts/2022-12-28-Computational_drug_discovery.md

 * [DeGoey, David A., et al. "Beyond the rule of 5: lessons learned from AbbVie’s drugs and compound collection: miniperspective."
 Journal of Medicinal Chemistry 61.7 (2017): 2636-2651.](https://pubs.acs.org/doi/10.1021/acs.jmedchem.7b00717)

- AB-MPS metric calculated using cLogD, the number of aromatic rings (nAr), and the number of rotatable bonds (nRotB) according to the formula AB-MPS = Abs(cLogD −3) + nAr + nRotB.
+AB-MPS calculated using cLogD, the number of aromatic rings (nAr), and the number of rotatable bonds (nRotB) according to the formula AB-MPS = Abs(cLogD −3) + nAr + nRotB.
 The lower the AB-MPS score, the more likely the compound is to be absorbed, and a value of ≤14 is reported to predict a higher probability of oral absorption.

 * [Poongavanam, Vasanthanathan, Bradley C. Doak, and Jan Kihlberg.
 "Opportunities and guidelines for discovery of orally absorbed drugs in beyond rule of 5 space."
 Current Opinion in Chemical Biology 44 (2018): 23-29.](https://www.sciencedirect.com/science/article/pii/S1367593118300176#bib0030)

 Hueristics for oral bioavailability of molecules that are violating the rule of 5.
 MW may reach up to approximately 1000 Da provided that TPSA increases proportionally up to 250 Å2.
 In contrast, cLogP and HBDs must be carefully controlled at high MW.
 Our lack of ability to predict compound conformations and flexibility is currently a hurdle that is critical to overcome to enable further prospective design in oral bRo5 space.

 ## Synthesis Chemistry